ausazh/Proto-Azxish/new docs/shift summary.md

 ## Final Shifts

-The merger steps listed here take place during a period of outward migration of the people, thus different regions have completed these shifts to different degrees.
-Exactly what degree I'll leave up to each descendant.

-Dictionary forms will have all 3 changes gone through (and trills merged to alveolar); but I will also provide a version having gone through none of these changes and any of these can be applied or not applied.

 - Final denasalisation
   - Any nasal vowels left are eliminated
-  - The nasal quality is transferred to the syllable-initial consonant instead
-  - If nasal cluster is impossible, then simply delete the nasality
   - If the syllable is null-initial, then add a nasal consonant based on the vowel
     - Back > M
     - Central > Ñ